VijayRod/demo/container-storage/logs/k8s-aks.md

 ```
 # k8s.unexpected.dynatrace
 # dynatrace will instrument app binaries.
 Has the customer already ruled out dynatrace with dynatrace support?
+# If you see any issue like this w/ dynatrace involved we need to engage their dynatrace support first.
+# We could recommend that they contact the Dynatrace support team for guidance on the necessary instrumentation.
+This also assumes they have comparable Dynatrace data from before the issue for reference.

 ## k describe no has an annotation and may have namespace/pods
 Name:               aks-apppool-18777100-vmss000000